 Why is one person so naturally gifted while others try so much harder — only to fall short?

 Music.
 Math.
 Sports.
 Some have a knack while the rest of us struggle.
 Twenty years, four advanced degrees, and 35,000 qEEGs later, Sherlin has found his answer in the electrical patterns of the brain.

 Sherlin has founded a number of different companies and holds four academic appointments.
-Most notable among them, he is the Co-founder, Chief Executive and Science Officer of SenseLabs, a leader in the research and use of neuroscience for improving human performance.
-And he is Assistant Professor of Psychology at Ottawa University, Surprise, Arizona, Doctoral Adjunct Dissertation Chair at Grand Canyon University, Phoenix, Arizona and is Clinical Faculty and Adjunct Assistant Professor at Southwest College of Naturopathic Medicine, Tempe, Arizona.
+Most notable among them, he is the Co-founder, Chief Executive and Science Officer of Neuro Therapeutics, a leader in the research and use of neuroscience for improving human performance.
+He holds academic appointments of Assistant Professor of Psychology at Ottawa University, Surprise, Arizona, Doctoral Adjunct Dissertation Chair at Grand Canyon University, Phoenix, Arizona and is Clinical Faculty and Adjunct Assistant Professor at Southwest College of Naturopathic Medicine, Tempe, Arizona.

-Sherlin has led SenseLabs’ research partnerships with Red Bull’s High Performance Center, USA Track & Field, US military Special Operations Forces and more, to discover what the brains of the most high performing people were doing and help them do more of it.
+Sherlin has led research partnerships with Red Bull’s High Performance Center, USA Track & Field, US military Special Operations Forces and more, to discover what the brains of the most high performing people were doing and help them do more of it.

 Dr. Sherlin’s work has been featured in the Wall Street Journal, BBC, Sports Illustrated, CNN, ESPN, CBS, Popular Science, Outdoor Magazine and more.
 He is also a sought-after public speaker, with 100's of hours on stage around the world.
 He continues to keep his hands in the trenches providing sport and performance consulting and brain training services to individuals and teams.